 Your chosen sample will also dictate the specific questions you choose to ask in your survey.

 - What are the questions you want answered?
 Sometimes, less is more.
-To maximise your response rates, you might be better off having a small number of targeted questions, rather than a long and exhaustive list of questions.
+To maximise your response rates, you might be better off having a small number of targeted questions, rather than a long list about many topics.

 - What’s the context?
-Think about how much background information respondents need to answer the questions reliably.
+Think about how much background information respondents need to answer the questions.
 Do they need to read any background documents?
-Are you using acronyms or jargon that they won’t understand?
+Are you using acronyms or jargon they won’t understand?

 - What demographic information do you need?
 As well as gender, some common demographic questions relate to age, cultural background, job category, management level, employment status, disability status, and caring responsibilities.
 Understanding the demographics of your sample can enrich your findings, for example, you may find that employees with one or multiple minority statues have difference experiences to the population on average, requiring more tailored solutions.
 Think about your sample size and whether demographics will make respondents identifiable (see Appendix).